umbraco/UmbracoDocs/Tutorials/Creating-a-Property-Editor/part-4.md

 	    public string Country { get; set; }
 	}

-We will use this class to map our table data to an c# class, which we can return as json later.
+We will use this class to map our table data to a C# class, which we can return as JSON later.

-Now we need the `GetAll()` method which returns a collection of people, insert this inside the PersonApiController class:
+Now we need the `GetAll()` method which returns a collection of people, insert this inside the `PersonApiController` class:

 	public IEnumerable<Person> GetAll()
 	{

 	}

-Inside the GetAll() method, we now write a bit of code, that connects to the database, creates a query and returns the data, mapped to the `Person` class above:
+Inside the `GetAll()` method, we now write a bit of code, that connects to the database, creates a query and returns the data, mapped to the `Person` class above:

 	//get the database
 	var db = UmbracoContext.Application.DatabaseContext.Database;